 Are There Cuts For the High School Team?

 Once a player reaches the high school level, making cuts may be a necessary evil depending on numbers.
 The decision to make cuts can never be determined until knowing how many players intend to come out for the team and numbers can change last minute, as girls can decide to come out for the team up until the first day of practice (of course, all physicals and paperwork needs to be in before the first day of practice).
 Girls that have never played should NEVER EVER be discouraged to come out for the team.
 Promising athletes with great work ethic will always have the opportunity to make the team!!!!!

 We generally know if we anticipate cuts before March comes along.
 Regardless of cuts, it is important to keep in mind that participation during one season never guarantees a position or spot for following seasons.
-Time in does not guarantee a spot.
+Time in does not guarantee a spot or position.
 Coaches will weigh that information against a player's current abilities.
 We look at many factors when determining spots on the team (not in any particular order):

 Lacrosse ability / knowledge